-- The food services environment consists of canteens, tuck shops, canteen concessionaires and vendors at the school gate, or within 200 metres of the school gate (premises).
+- i.
+The food services environment consists of canteens, tuck shops, canteen concessionaires and vendors at the school gate, or within 200 metres of the school gate (premises).
 This environment will be governed by the standards, regulations and policy guidelines of the feeding programme. - ii.
 Food establishments and community shops outside of the immediate vicinity of the school do not fall within the scope of this Policy.

-- 1) The development of regulations to guide the operations of school vendors in the vicinity of the school. - 2) The provision and utilization of an appropriate institutional framework including training to support the implementation of the nutrition standards. - 3) Increase the use of more locally grown produce and minimize the amount of processed food and snacks offered by the school.
+- 1) The development of regulations to guide the operations of school vendors in the vicinity of the school. - 2) The provision and utilization of an appropriate institutional framework including training to support the implementation of the nutrition standards. - 3) Increasing the use of locally grown produce and minimizing the amount of processed foods and snacks offered by schools.

-The majority of Jamaican students buy meals and snacks at school during the school day, and only a small percentage of students take their lunches and snacks to school from home.
-Observance of the Nutritional Standards, which accompany this Policy, is therefore expected to lead to increased consumption of meals and snacks with appropriate nutritional value in schools.
+Most Jamaican students buy meals and snacks at school during the school day, and only a small percentage of students take their lunches and snacks to school from home.
+Observance of the Nutritional School Nutrition Standards, which accompany this Policy (Appendix I), is therefore expected to support increased consumption of meals and snacks with appropriate nutritional value DRAFT VERSION AUGUST 2023 in schools, and at the same time provide guidance on items that should be restricted/controlled.